istudyatuni/blog/lib.typ

 }

 #let template(
+    // required
+    // todo: this is required only to set og:url
+    // old description:
     // name of file without .typ/.ru.typ, required when translations is set
     id: none,
     // in which folder template is applied